MEDROXYPROGESTERONE ACETATE injection, suspension

 • Change in normal menstrual cycle.
 The side effect reported most frequently by women who use MPA Injectable Suspension, USP for birth controls is a change in their normal menstrual cycle.
 During the first year of using MPA Injectable Suspension, USP, you might have one or more of the following changes:

-• an increase or decrease in menstrual bleeding
+• o an increase or decrease in menstrual bleeding

-Unusually heavy or continuous bleeding is not a usual effect of MPA Injectable Suspension, USP and if this happens you should see your healthcare provider right away.
+Unusually heavy or continuous bleeding is not a usual effect of MPA Injectable Suspension, USP and if this happens you should see your healthcare professional right away.

 With continued use of MPA Injectable Suspension, USP, bleeding usually decreases and many women stop having periods completely.
 When you stop using MPA Injectable Suspension, USP your menstrual period will usually, in time, return to its normal cycle.